OpenRailAssociation/osrd/CONTRIBUTING.md

 - Bug must be tagged with:
   - `kind:bug`
   - one or several `area:<affected_area>`
-  - one `severity:<bug_severity>`
+  - one `severity:<bug_severity>` if possible, if severity is not known leave it blank it will be added later by another team member
 - Contributors can change issues' tags (severity, area, kind, ...) if necessary.
   Keep in mind that explaining why you are editing an issue is the best way to avoid misunderstanding.
 - If you are working on a bug or plan to work on a bug, assign yourself to the bug.
-  If a bug is assigned to someone, consider that she/he is already working on the resolution.
+  If a bug is assigned to someone, consider that they are is already working on the resolution.
-- PRs solving bugs must add a regression tests to ensure that bug will not be back in the future.
+- PRs solving bugs should add a regression tests to ensure that bug will not be back in the future.

+### General code recommendations

+- Take the time to pick good names.
+  Avoid non well-known abbreviations.

 ### Python

 - Follow [the Zen of Python](https://www.python.org/dev/peps/pep-0020/).
 - To keep our API surface minimal, only document and make public what is necessary.
-- Take the time to pick good names.
-  Avoid non well-known abbreviations.
 - Code is linted with [flake8](https://github.com/csachs/pyproject-flake8).
 - Code is formatted with [Black](https://github.com/psf/black).
 - Imports are sorted with [Isort](https://github.com/PyCQA/isort).